Jeremiah Curtin: Prus

-The Curtin version certainly illustrates the gratuitous "thee"–"thou" archaisms discussed earlier.
+The Curtin version certainly illustrates the "thee"–"thou" archaisms discussed earlier.
 It also shows pure mistranslations: "peasants" as "laborers" and "toilers"; "murdered" as "killed"; "drew the Nile mud" as "dipped up muddy water from the Nile"; "cows" as "milch cows"; and most egregiously, "the lice-ridden of this world" (literally, in the original, "those whom lice bite") as "he... who bites lice."

-Analysis
+Analysis of Memoirs

 The Memoirs of Jeremiah Curtin were published in 1940 by the State Historical Society of Wisconsin from a manuscript presented to the society by Curtin's niece, Mrs. Walter J. Seifert, who made assurance that the material was to be credited to Curtin himself, although dictated to Mrs. Curtin, and "[s]ometimes she rewrote his matter several times".

 In spite of this, Professor Michal Jacek Mikos has demonstrated that the so-called Memoirs of Jeremiah Curtin were written not by Curtin himself but by his wife Alma Cardell Curtin from extracts from her own diaries and letters to her family.

 Rybicki suggests that this raises the question as to the extent of Mrs. Curtin's contribution to the various works by her husband.
 While characterizing Curtin's translations as "mediocre", he suggests this might have been something of a collaborative effort by husband and wife.
 Rybicki compared the Memoirs with other Curtin works and found that the two books on the Mongols, written after Curtin's death, were stylistically more similar to the Memoirs, while the Native American mythologies are least like the Memoirs.
 Rybicki also found similarities in two translations: Przez stepy ("Lillian Morris") and Za chlebem (For Bread).
 Rybicki concludes, "the corrections she introduced could be quite far-reaching".